 We use a range of delivery mechanisms to support our Clients in their adoption of Lean Construction principles and their sustained realisation of benefits.

-We are frequently invited to join our Clients at the start of their Lean journey.
-We help them to take a strategic view of the adoption of Lean and Lean Construction and understand the potential impact and benefit for their business as a whole.
-We adopt our proven approach of Understand: Collaborate: Improve: Sustain in order to design a Lean deployment approach that is right for our Client’s business and their individual set of processes, ways of working, values and culture.
+We are often asked by clients to help start their Lean journey.
+We help them take a strategic view of Lean and Lean Construction and understand the benefit to their business.
+We adopt our Understand: Collaborate: Improve: Sustain approach to design a deployment approach that is right for our clients circumstances., processes and culture.

-Read our case study about consultancy advice on the design of structural and operational changes within Highways England to enable it to better deliver its organisational strategy, policy, purpose and objectives.
+Read our case study about advising on the changes required within Highways England to enable it to deliver its strategy, policy and objectives.

 Classic Lean Deployment

-We support the ongoing deployment of Lean across a significant range of our Clients.
-This can be with Clients where we have helped develop the strategic Lean direction or maybe in support of Clients who have already embarked on their own Lean journey.
-Our team of Lean specialists and Subject Matter Experts can guide our clients on their adoption of Lean, helping to avoid pitfalls, maximise benefit realisation and ensure sustainability.
+We support the deployment of Lean across a wide range of clients.
+This includes where we help develop strategy and direction and also with clients who are already part way on their Lean journey.
+Our team of Lean experts guide clients on adopting Lean, benefit realisation, managing and overcoming pitfalls and ensuring sustainability.

 Read our case study about Deploying Lean across Highways England.

 Some clients look to assess their adoption of Lean, either because of lack of perceived progress or from pressure from Customers and Clients.
 In either case our Lean Maturity assessment tools allow us to measure Lean deployment, diagnose effectiveness and identify improvements.
 We also work with clients supporting their development and use of their own Lean maturity tools (e.g. Highways England HELMA).

 Are you as Lean as you think you are?